-Create a theoretical framework for ministry context analysis.
+Identify a theoretical framework for ministry context analysis.

-Develop an understanding of the educational, spiritual, and ministry practices by which people mature in Christ.
+Demonstrate an understanding of the educational, spiritual, and ministry practices by which people mature in Christ.

 Spiritually maturing in that they…

-Commit to an ongoing life of discipleship and spiritual growth as the foundation of effective ministry.
+Demonstrate a life of discipleship and spiritual growth as the foundation of effective ministry.

-Honor all persons as created in the image of God by appreciating the diversity of cultures, ethnicities, and traditions within the church.
+Respect every person, valuing the diversity of cultures, ethnicities, and traditions within the church.